braveclojure/bcjobs-blog/source/2021-07-10-a-better-clojure-job-board.html.md

 invest the effort to make improvements and switch to a freemium model because I believe it will help everybody.

+Amazingly, the job board is seeing more activity this year than ever before -- almost twice as much as previous years!
+So switching to freemium feels a little
-I may end up making less than before, who knows, but I wanted to try to contribute more to a community that has been so good to me.
+risky: I may end up making less than before.
+You never know, right?
+But I want to try to contribute more to a community that has been so good to me.
 I think I've accomplished that.
 I also want to keep improving the site, and paid subscriptions help me do that.

 My goal is to reach $2,000 a month in subscriptions.
 That level of support would